abitravers1989/CV/README.md

 **International Development MA - Merit**

-- Focused on how to save the world.
 - Worked for the Ugandan government to create and deliver a self-lead project on tax reform (Distinction).
 - Economic modelling module (Distinction).

 **Geography BSc - 2:1**

-- Focused more on saving the planet rather than the people in it.
 - Environmental economic analysis (First).